My early life

 Mid-life crisis moment

-The question I had was, is it too late to start fresh?
+The question was, is it too late to start fresh?

 My answer is No.

-Thus, in my forties, I took a leap of faith and left the corporate world — a secured job with a steady income and did some soul-searching.
+Thus, in my forties, I took a leap of faith and left the corporate world — a secured job with a steady income to find my true purpose.

 My mom — the entrepreneur

 In my youth, my late mother used to supplement our family’s income by selling curry puffs, fried banana fritters, and Malay kueh (cakes).
 While Mom was the founder and brainchild of her humble home-based business, my younger brother and I were her Public Relations and Marketing Directors.
 Our role was to build relations and handle marketing.
 We did ‘direct marketing’ by carrying our basket full of food items and went around our housing blocks in the afternoons and weekends.
 Because we were so famous in building relations (PR) with the community in our neighborhood, mom’s delicacies were among the favorites in our neighbourhood back then.